Growing Food Where

 Annual Food Import Bill

-CARICOM member states collectively spend over $6 billion per year importing food that could be grown locally.
+Fifteen Caribbean nations collectively spend $8.4 billion per year importing food that could be grown locally.
 For small island economies, this is a devastating drain on foreign reserves.

 Caribbean Food Insecurity